patrykwicher/appointment-service/README.md

 Disclaimer: The project is not fully ready yet.
 There are some aspects that should be improved or implemented, but main features were already added, so as I think, this project can be shown to others.

-Main idea of this project was to create an app that allows you to make online appointments in a beauty or hairdressing salon.
+Main idea of this project was to create an app that allows you to create account and make online appointments in a beauty or hairdressing salon.

 # Tech Stack
 ## Frontend